-- 1. Individual and group nutritional counseling, including non-specific disease nutritional education such as general good eating habits, calorie control or dietary preferences except as described in Section 1: Covered Health Services.
+- Individual and group nutritional counseling, including non-specific disease nutritional education such as general good eating habits, calorie control or dietary preferences.
 This exclusion does not apply to preventive care for which Benefits are provided under the United States Preventive Services Task Force requirement.
-This exclusion also does not apply to medical or behavioral/mental health related nutritional education services that are provided as part of treatment for a disease by appropriately licensed or registered health care professionals when both of the following are true: - Nutritional education is required for a disease in which patient self-management is a part of treatment. - There is a lack of knowledge regarding the disease which requires the help of a trained health professional. - 2.
-Food of any kind, infant formula, standard milk-based formula, and donor breast milk.
-This exclusion does not apply to enteral formula and other modified food products for which Benefits are provided as described under Enteral Nutrition in Section 1: Covered Health Care Services. - 3.
+This exclusion also does not apply to medical or behavioral/mental health related nutritional education services that are provided as part of treatment for a disease by appropriately licensed or registered health care professionals when both of the following are true: - Nutritional education is required for a disease in which patient self-management is a part of treatment. - There is a lack of knowledge regarding the disease which requires the help of a trained health professional.

+- 2. Food of any kind, infant formula, standard milk-based formula, and donor breast milk.
+This exclusion does not apply to specialized enteral formula for which Benefits are provided as described under Enteral Nutrition in Section 1: Covered Health Care Services. - 3.
 Nutritional or cosmetic therapy using high dose or mega quantities of vitamins, minerals or elements and other nutrition-based therapy.
 Examples include supplements and electrolytes.